-As HSK learners progress through their studies, they often encounter pairs of words that seem similar at first glance but carry distinct meanings and usage patterns.
 Understanding these nuances is crucial for achieving high scores in HSK exams and for practical language use.
-In this article, we'll delve into three sets of commonly confused words, exploring their meanings, usage, and providing examples to help you master these subtle distinctions.
+In this article, we'll delve into three sets of commonly confused words, exploring their grammatical logic and providing examples to help you master these distinctions.

-1. 看 (kàn) vs 见 (jiàn): The Art of Seeing
+1. 看 (kàn) vs. 见 (jiàn): The Action vs. The Result

 Key Points:

-- Used for intentional viewing or reading
+- Used for intentional viewing (watching TV, reading books).

-- Often involves sustained attention
+- Often involves sustained attention over time.

 HSK Vocabulary Examples:

-- 看书 (kàn shū) - To read a book
+- 看书 (kàn shū) - To read a book (process of reading)

 - 看电视 (kàn diànshì) - To watch TV

-- 看医生 (kàn yīshēng) - To see a doctor
+- 看医生 (kàn yīshēng) - To see a doctor (visit for treatment)

 In Context:

-见 (jiàn): Passive or Incidental Seeing
+见 (jiàn): The Result of Seeing

 Key Points:

-- Used for chance encounters or meetings
+- Used for chance encounters or the outcome of looking.

 HSK Vocabulary Examples: